fictive-kin/openrecipes/README.md

 ## About

-Open Recipes is an open database of recipes.
+Open Recipes is an open database of recipe bookmarks.

 Our goals are simple: